BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 <hr/>

 <p>
-I found a small path from the park's main road to a stream just below.
+I found a small path from the park's main road to a creek, named Little Choconut Creek, just below.
-The stream was fairly hidden from the two roads that sandwich it: the highway on one side and the main road in the park on the other:
+The creek was fairly hidden from the two roads that sandwich it: the highway on one side and the main road in the park on the other:
 TODO: add a drawn diagram showing the layout
 </p>

 <p>
-At the stream, I'd sometimes sit in a natural seat formed by the roots of a tree.
+At the creek, I'd sometimes sit in a natural seat formed by the roots of a tree.
 I took this photo from that seat or right nearby:<br/>
 <img src="https://bradleyculley.github.io/images/Binghamton-Park-3.jpg" />
 <br/>